-People who report electrohypersensitivity (EHS) describe functional disorders, such as fatigue, headaches, insomnia, etc., that they attribute to exposure to electromagnetic fields.
+People who report electrohypersensitivity (EHS) describe symtoms that they attribute to exposure to electromagnetic fields.
 Sciensano is coordinating a study on electrohypersensitivity through an exposure protocol built in collaboration with people suffering from EHS.
-The exposure system is designed to generate electromagnetic fields (radiofrequencies and 50 Hz), comparable to signals and intensities encountered in everyday life, especially in urban environment and offices.
-The experiment phase is scheduled between April 2019 and August 2020.
+The exposure system is designed to generate radiofrequencies and 50 Hz fields, comparable to signals and intensities encountered in everyday life, especially in urban environment and offices.
+The experiment phase was first scheduled between April 2019 and August 2020.
 Thanks to the support of the Walloon Public Service of Agriculture, Natural Resources and Environment (Envi-EHS coordinated by ISSeP-Liège), the test period is extended until March 2022.

 According to WHO (2007) and the French Agency for Food, Environmental and Occupational Health & Safety (Anses, 2018), EHS is a self-reported hypersensitivity to electromagnetic fields (EMF) to which non-specific functional symptoms are attributed.
 However, to date, there is no evidence of an existing biological or physiological mechanism that could explain the onset of these symptoms.
 In addition, double-blind provocation studies have so far shown no causal relationship between EMF exposure and the symptoms.
 Nocebo’s responses could be involved.
 A nocebo response means that conscious or unconscious anticipation of the adverse effects of exposure can induce reactions, rather than exposure itself.